capitao-red-beard/fluent_python/README.md

 ### 13. Operator Overloading: Doing It Right

 - `op_overloading.py` A python code snippet highlighting some of the operator overloading concepts in Python.

+## Part 5.
+Control Flow

+### 14. Iterables, Iterators, and Generators

+- `sequences.py` A Python code snippet detailing some of the iteration specificities of Python.